ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-perf-2}

-Yes, you can increase or decrease IOPS by specifying a different IOPS tier profile or different IOPS value withing a custom IOPS profile.
+Yes, you can increase or decrease IOPS for file shares based on an IOPS tier profile or custom profile.
+Adjusting IOPS is dependent on the file share size.
 There's no outage or lack of access to the storage while adjusting IOPS.
 For more information, see [Adjusting file share IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=ui).

 ## Data security and encryption questions
 {: #file-storage-vpc-security-questions}